Khin-96/KhinsLLM/README.md

-# 🧠 Friday - Your Personal AI Assistant
+# 🧠 KhinsLLM - Your Personal AI Assistant

 This is a Python-based AI assistant inspired by *Jarvis*, capable of: